Dumas Malone

 Dumas Malone (DEW-mah; January 10, 1892 – December 27, 1986) was an American historian, minister, and biographer.
-He spent the majority of his career teaching at the University of Virginia (UVA), where he served as the Thomas Jefferson Foundation Professor of History.
-Malone was best known for his six-volume biography on Thomas Jefferson, Jefferson and His Time, for which he received the 1975 Pulitzer Prize for History.
-In addition, he was co-editor of the twenty-volume Dictionary of American Biography and was the director of the Harvard University Press.
-In 1983, he was awarded the Presidential Medal of Freedom.
+A professor by occupation, Malone spent the majority of his career teaching at the University of Virginia (UVA), where he served as the Thomas Jefferson Foundation Professor of History.

-Malone's volumes were widely praised for their lucid and graceful writing style, their rigorous and thorough scholarship, and their attention to Jefferson's evolving constitutional and political thought.
-Among the many contributions of this authoritative study was Malone's inclusion in each volume of a detailed timeline of Jefferson's activities and frequent travels in his life.
-His eyesight deteriorated markedly as he became older, making it necessary to use various technologies such as voice recorders and a Visualtek to enlarge texts while writing his last two Jefferson books.
+Malone was best known for his six-volume biography, Jefferson and His Time, for which he received the 1975 Pulitzer Prize for History.
+Completed in 1981, the series became Malone's defining work and is considered the foremost authoritative biography of Thomas Jefferson.
+Before beginning a lifelong career as a biographer, he was editor-in-chief of the twenty-volume Dictionary of American Biography and the third director of the Harvard University Press.
+In 1983, President Ronald Reagan awarded him the Presidential Medal of Freedom.